Intuned/intuned-api-sdk-typescript/README.md

 <!-- Start Debugging [debug] -->
 ## Debugging

+You can setup your SDK to emit debug logs for SDK requests and responses.

-To log HTTP requests and responses, you can pass a logger that matches `console`'s interface as an SDK option.
+You can pass a logger that matches `console`'s interface as an SDK option.

 > [!WARNING]
 > Beware that debug logging will reveal secrets, like API tokens in headers, in log messages printed to a console or files.
 It's recommended to use this feature only during local development and not in production.